joelouthan/theologic.us/content/posts/2022/gospel-titus1-1-4.md

 Nerd talk: About 20 years ago, the chip company Intel, released a faulty computer processor.
 If you tried to calculate 2+2, you would end up getting the answer 5.
 That is not new math.
 That is millions of chips and research that are not worth the cardboard box they came in.
 You put those processors straight in the trash.

 Too many people claim to know God because they were brought up in church as a kid or they heard some guy yelling about God on the street corner or they are on their favorite website to make up their own conclusions about who God is.
-Knowing God to believe God.
-When you believe God, you live according to that faith.
+Knowing God is to believe God.
+When you believe God, you live according to that faith in God.

 Where have you heard that before?
 In the New Testament, you have heard it quoted twice by Paul and once by the author to the Hebrews--and the footnote would point you to Habakkuk 2:4.